 Login to the desktop application and go to the Portfolios area within the My Tracker menu.
 To generate a label, you must first have some entries in your portolios, so if you have not done so - now is the time to start adding your collection to Star Wars Tracker!

 Next, go into one of your items and you will see a Label Info tab.
 Here you can provide custom information that will be included on the generated label.
-You may include anything you like here such as:
+You may include anything you like here such as: Country of origin / copyright details, Paint/Sculpt variation details Providence information, or even a note that this is a childhood figure!

 You can provide up to four custom lines for a loose figure and three lines for a mint-on-card (MOC) label.
 Next, click the Preview button to choose from various label display options.